Help Toolbar (select a button to browse other online help sections)

 Email

-Use this cell to enter the email address that will be used for each person's user account.
+This cell displays the email address that is associated with each person's user account.
 This email address is also used for the Password Reset feature.
 User account email addresses are created in two ways:

 1. Automatically - If a user is also an employee who is included in a payroll, this email address is copied from their payroll settings when their Self-Service user account is created.
 However, employees are permitted to use a different email address for their user account so that it differs from their email address in the payroll (the latter is used only for sending Pay Statements).